John Dring: Political career

-In 1927, Dring joined the Indian Political Service and soon became Assistant Private Secretary to the Viceroy of India.
-The Channel 4 historical drama Indian Summers revolves around a fictional character called Ralph Whelan who was the Private Secretary to the Viceroy of India in Shimla in 1932–1935.
+In 1927, Dring joined the Indian Political Service and soon became assistant private secretary to the viceroy of India.
+The Channel 4 historical drama Indian Summers revolves around a fictional character called Ralph Whelan who was the private secretary to the viceroy of India in Shimla in 1932–1935.
 The character of Ralph Whelan has several similarities with the real-life John Dring, who was in the same political position in the same place at the same time, with the same family history.
 The National Portrait Gallery of the UK holds a portrait of Dring.

-Dring was the Deputy Commissioner of Dera Ismail Khan from 1935 to 1936.
-From 1937 to 1940, Dring served as Secretary to Sir George Cunningham, the Governor of the Northwest Frontier Province.
+Dring was the deputy commissioner of Dera Ismail Khan from 1935 to 1936.
+From 1937 to 1940, Dring served as secretary to Sir George Cunningham, the governor of the Northwest Frontier Province.

-He then served as Political Agent of South Waziristan from 1939 to 1942.
+He then served as political agent of South Waziristan from 1939 to 1942.
 He was part of the Razmak column which attempted to display a show of force to anti-British tribal forces in the Waziristan campaign (1936-1939) but instead was bogged down in fighting and suffered large casualties.
-The failure of the Razmak column emboldened the resistance fighters resulted in a surge in their numbers.
+The failure of the Razmak column emboldened the resistance fighters and resulted in a surge in their numbers.

 Dring was awarded the Companion of the Most Eminent Order of the Indian Empire in the 1943 New Year Honours.
 He was promoted to Lieutenant-Colonel in 1944.

-Dring was the Deputy Commissioner of Peshawar from 1945 to 1947, president of the Peshawar Services club through 1948 and hosted Jawaharlal Nehru on his visit to the North West Frontier Province in 1946.
+Dring was the deputy commissioner of Peshawar from 1945 to 1947, president of the Peshawar Services club through 1948 and hosted Jawaharlal Nehru on his visit to the North West Frontier Province in 1946.

-Following the Partition of India in 1947, Dring served as the Prime Minister of Bahawalpur, a Muslim-majority princely state.
-He was Bahawalpur's second Prime Minister, and last Prime Minister of British origin, and served from 1948 to 1952.
+Following the Partition of India in 1947, Dring served as the prime minister of Bahawalpur, a Muslim-majority princely state.
+He was Bahawalpur's second prime minister, and last prime minister of British origin, and served from 1948 to 1952.
 Dring oversaw a transformation in the way of life of the people of Bahwalpur from a desert to a pastoral way of life.
 He supported and encouraged the Nawab in the developing over a dozen treaties with the British, in the mutual interests of both parties.
 The Princely State of Bahawalpur was abolished in 1955 and its people and land became part of Pakistan.